 We use a holistic review process when making admissions decisions.
-While we consider undergraduate grade point average (GPA) and Graduate Record Examination (GRE) scores, we also consider letters of reference, a personal statement from prospective students, research experience, research interests, "fit" of research interests with our faculty, and commitment to Departmental and University values of service, inclusion, and diversity.
+While we consider undergraduate grade point average (GPA), we also consider letters of reference, a personal statement from prospective students, research experience, research interests, "fit" of research interests with our faculty, and commitment to Departmental and University values of service, inclusion, and diversity.
 Other characteristics taken into account are the quality of the prospective students' writing samples, the degree of difficulty in undergraduate course selection, and phone and personal interviews.

 We follow a mentoring model of selection in which individual faculty choose finalists from a pool of applicants.
-There are no strict cutoffs for acceptable GPAs or GRE scores.
-Other scholarly accomplishments, particularly research experience and scholarly productivity, are desirable and may offset lower GPAs or GRE scores.
+There are no strict cutoffs for acceptable GPAs.
+Other scholarly accomplishments, particularly research experience and scholarly productivity, are desirable and may offset lower GPAs.
 We look especially for compatibility between individual faculty interests and the research interests and actual research experience of individual applicants.
 Given this process, it is very important to nominate a preferred advisor on your application.

 Offers of admission can be extended during a large time period.
 Most of our initial offers of admission are extended by March 15 but can continue until April 15 based on number of acceptances and available slots.

 Accepted students are offered full tuition remission and a full (20 hour) graduate assistantship.

 As a member of the Council of University Directors of Clinical Psychology (CUDCP) we adhere to CUDCP's guidelines for offers into doctoral clinical psychology programs, CUDCP grad offers and acceptances policy.